AlejandroJRosales/NeuralNetworkSentimentAnalysis/README.md

 # NeuralNetworkSentimentAnalysis
-Given a dozen or so sentences, a neural network encodes the sentences, then learns to classify the sentiment of a sentence as such as "positive sentiment" or "negative sentiment".
+Given a dozen or so sentences, a neural network encodes the sentences, then learns to classify the sentiment of any sentence as being "positive" or "negative".
+Really, any binary sentiment classification.